epequeno/pequeno.in/draft-EX236.md

     http://download.gluster.org/pub/gluster/glusterfs/LATEST/CentOS/glusterfs-epel.repo

+###### A quick note on terminology
+A Gluser cluser is a group or "**pool**" of servers or "**nodes**" which are made of many shared filesystems or "**bricks**."
+A "**client**" is any device which accesses the resources available through the pools.
+The client may access through SAMBA, NFS, or other network protocol.
+More details can be found in the [common setup criteria][3].

 # Deploy to physical and virtual hardware <a name="obj1">#</a>

 The first objective is: "_Deploy the Red Hat Storage Server appliance on both physical and virtual hardware and work with existing Red Hat Storage Server appliances._"

 I'm not actually sure what they mean by "deploy."
-For now I'm going to assume that they mean "install" so I'll describe installing the glusterfs-server and some of it's clients or as the [documentation][3] describes them: "nodes."
+For now I'm going to assume that they mean "install" so I'll describe installing the glusterfs-server on a node.

+There isn't any difference between installing on physical or virtual hardware, the difference will come in how the pools and bricks are configured.
+The docs on installing to [bare metal][4], for example, details the infastructure: DNS, network fabric, etc.

-Once we have the repo (as described in the Introduction) configured we can follow the guide provided by [Server World][2] to install and start the GlusterFS daemon:
+Once the repo (as described in the Introduction) is configured I can follow the guide provided by [Server World][2] to install and start the GlusterFS daemon.
+I will repeat this procedure for as many nodes as I want in the pool.

-    [root@server1 ~]# yum install glusterfs-server -y
+    [root@node1 ~]# yum install glusterfs-server -y
-    [root@server1 ~]# systemctl start glusterd
+    [root@node1 ~]# systemctl start glusterd
-    [root@server1 ~]# systemctl enable glusterd
+    [root@node1 ~]# systemctl enable glusterd

-Then install the software needed to configure a node:
-    [root@node1 ~]# yum install glusterfs glusterfs-fuse -y

 # Configure a Red Hat Storage Server storage pool <a name="obj2">#</a>